authority to change your loan terms and offer relief from the payments

 It’s really not surprising that homeowners thrown a lifeline drown

-in debt quickly again, says Alan White, professor at Valparaiso
+in debt quickly again, contends Alan M. White, professor at Valparaiso

 The new mortgage plan announced by the Obama administration Feb.
 18